Hadronic Equation of State and Speed of Sound in Thermal and Dense Medium: Results and Discussions

-The lattice QCD simulations \cite{fodor2012} introduce a systematic estimation for $c_s^2$ in thermal and dense medium.
-In Fig. \ref{fig:cs2lqcd2}, we make a comparison similar to the one given in Fig. \ref{fig:cs2lqcd1}, but at baryo-chemical potential $\mu_b=300\,$MeV.
-As discussed in section \ref{sec:mdl}, the strangeness chemical potential $\mu_S$ has to be evaluated in dependence on $\mu_b$ and $T$ in order to guarantee the overall strangeness conservation in the strong interactions.
-It is obvious that the speed of sound seems to be sensitive to the dense medium.
-Also, it is apparent that the difference between the two expressions (\ref{eq:cs2a1}) and (\ref{eq:cs2a2}) becomes large in this dense medium.
-It seems that $c_s^2$ resulting from the second expression gets suppressed when increasing baryo-chemical potential $\mu$, while the first expression is not as much affected by the finite $\mu_b$.
-This can be understood from the observation given in the left panel, where the barotropic relation of the pressure $p$, i.e., the equation of state, does not change such much when increasing $\mu_b$ from $0$ to $300\,$MeV.
-Comparing with the left panel of Fig. \ref{fig:cs2lqcd1}, the hadronic equation of state (solid lines) seems to remain almost unchanged.
-Despite the good agreement, the structure of the lattice data is not reproduced by HRG.
+In Fig. \ref{fig:cs2lqcd2}, we make a comparison similar to the one given in Fig. \ref{fig:cs2lqcd1}, but at finite baryon chemical potential, $\mu_b=400\,$MeV.
+As discussed in section \ref{sec:mdl}, the strangeness chemical potential $\mu_S$ has to be evaluated in dependence on $\mu_b$ and $T$ in order to guarantee the conservation of the overall strange quantum numbers in the strong interactions.
+It is obvious that the speed of sound squared seems to be sensitive to the dense medium.
+Also, it is apparent that the difference between the two expressions (\ref{eq:cs2a1}) and (\ref{eq:cs2a2}) becomes large in dense medium.
+It seems that $c_s^2$ resulting from the second expression gets suppressed when increasing baryon chemical potential $\mu_b$, faster than the one from the first expression.
+This can be understood from the observation given in the left panel, where the barotropic relation of the pressure $p$, i.e. the equation of state, does not change when increasing $\mu_b$ from $0$ to $400\,$MeV.

-It is worthwhile to notice that the HRG seems to reproduce the lattice results on $c_s^2$ at low temperatures and finite chemical potential.
-Up to $T\sim 160\,$MeV, the agreement seems to be excellent, especially when calculating $c_s^2$ via the ratio $s/c_v$.
-Again, at higher temperatures, a small discrepancy appears, indicating that the lattice results increase, while the HRG ones slightly decrease or remain constant.
-The discrepancy is small, because the critical region at this chemical potential is apparently moved to lower temperatures, $\sim 160-165\,$MeV.
-The same is also valid for the lattice QCD.
-Furthermore, the dip observed in lattice data is positioned at lower temperatures, $\sim 130-140\,$MeV.
-The critical temperature and energy density at this value of chemical potential are marked by the vertical dashed lines.
+It is worthwhile to notice that the HRG model seems to reproduce the lattice results on $c_s^2$ at low temperatures and finite chemical potential.
+Up to $T\sim 160\,$MeV, the agreement seems to be excellent.
+Once again, at higher temperature, a small discrepancy appears indicating that the lattice results increase, while the HRG ones slightly decrease or even remain constant.
+Such a discrepancy can be understood as the critical region is apparently moved to low temperatures, $\sim 160-165\,$MeV.
+The QCD phase diagram can be described as follows.
+Increasing chemical potential leads to decreasing $T_c$ \cite{Tawfik:2004sw}.
+Relative to the results at vanishing $\mu_b$, the dip observed in lattice data is positioned at a lower temperature, $\sim 140-150\,$MeV, which seems to be very close to $T_{\chi}$.
+The critical temperature and energy density are marked by the vertical bands.